 Another website with a nice selection of Indian artifacts and arrowheads for sale.

-Buying And Selling Native Indian Arrowheads and Artifacts: Legal or Not?
+Tips For Buying And Selling Authentic Native Indian Arrowheads and Artifacts: Legal or Not?

 You may be wondering if the arrowhead you're buying is legal or not.
 The following excerpts from the article, Buying and Selling Native Artifacts by Dennis Gaffney, might be able to help answer the question whether or not the item you're considering buying is legal.